Gayle, North Yorkshire: History

-East of the hamlet is the remains of a supposed Roman encampment, believed to be an outpost of the camp at nearby Bainbridge.
-The Cam High Fell road passed near to Gayle, and the village itself may have been a point where Gayle Beck was either bridged, or forded.
+East of the hamlet is the remains of what is believed to be an outpost of the Roman camp at nearby Bainbridge.
+The Cam High Fell road passed near Gayle, and the village itself may have been a point where Gayle Beck was either bridged or forded.
 A ford still runs through the beck to the west of the grade II listed Gayle Bridge.
-The main road through the hamlet ran in an east\west formation; the branch into Hawes was not opened until 1829 as part of act relating to the Hawes to Kendal Turnpike.
+The main road through the hamlet ran east-west; the road into Hawes was not opened until 1829 as part of the act establishing the Hawes to Kendal Turnpike.

 Nikolaus Pevsner, writing in his book The Buildings of England; Yorkshire, the North Riding, describes Gayle as "...in its village way, is almost as intricate as Hawes, almost as intricate as an Italian stone village...".
-The core area of the older pre-20th century village, was created as a conservation area in 2001, with most of the other housing being situated on the road north into Hawes.
+The core area of the older pre-20th century village was made a conservation area in 2001, with most of the other housing being situated on the road north into Hawes.

 Gayle had a Methodist Church, constructed around 1755.
-A breakaway Methodist sect, associated with the Sandemanians in Scotland, was previously associated with the village, but only their graveyard, east of the chapel now remains.
-The chapel itself was adapted into the village institute, and is now a grade II listed building.
+A breakaway Methodist sect, associated with the Sandemanians in Scotland, was previously associated with the village, but only their graveyard, east of the chapel, now remains.
+The chapel was adapted into Gayle Village Institute and is now grade II listed.

 Industry

-Gayle Mill, constructed in 1780s, is now a grade II* listed building, a scheduled monument and came third in the BBC's 2004 Restoration contest.
+Gayle Mill, constructed in the 1780s, is now a grade II* listed building, a scheduled monument and came third in the BBC's 2004 Restoration contest.
 Originally a cotton-spinning mill it was converted to a sawmill in 1878.
 It is the oldest structurally unaltered cotton mill in existence, and its Thomson Double-Vortex turbine built by Williamson's of Kendal in 1878 is believed to be the world's oldest surviving water turbine still in its original situation.
 The mill has been restored and is now open to the public.
 A leat channels water from Gayle Beck into the mill over a distance of 100 m.
 As the leat is boarded with timber, it is known as a pentrough.

 A millpond was also built for the mill some way to the south on level ground beside the beck.
 This was built so that in times of low water flow, the water could be collected overnight and then released when needed the next day to power the mill.

 The hills and the valley of Sleddale to the south and west of the hamlet provided coal and peat for local consumption for heating purposes.
 Many of the buildings in and around Gayle and Hawes were built with carboniferous sandstone quarried from Scar Head and East Shaw quarries south of the hamlet.